FAANG/dcc-metadata/docs/faang_experiment_metadata.md

  * Each experiment should reference one `sample`.
 The metadata for that sample should comply with the FAANG metadata specification.
 	* This should be a reference to the BioSample ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
  * `assay type` (*ontology term*) The class of experiment performed. e.g. RNA-Seq or expression array.
 This should be a child term of [EFO:0002773](http://www.ebi.ac.uk/efo/EFO_0002773)
- * `experiment target` (*ontology term*) What is the experiment trying to find?
+ * `experiment target` (*ontology term*) What is the experiment trying to find/measure?
  * ChIP-seq for histone modifications should use a child term of [histone modification](http://purl.obolibrary.org/obo/SO_0001700)
  * ChIP-seq input should use the term [input DNA](http://www.ebi.ac.uk/efo/EFO_0005031)
  * RNA-seq should use a child term of [RNA](http://purl.obolibrary.org/obo/CHEBI_33697)
  * ATAC-seq and DNase-seq should use the term [open_chromatin_region](http://purl.obolibrary.org/obo/SO_0001747)
  * Methylation assays should use the term [DNA methylation](http://purl.obolibrary.org/obo/GO_0006306)
  * `sample storage` (*text*) This should document how the sample was stored, from one of these values:
    *  frozen, liquid nitrogen
    *  frozen, -70 freezer
    *  frozen, vapor phase
    *  RNAlater, frozen
    *  paraffin block
    *  cut slide
    *  fresh
    * ambient temperature
  * `sample storage processing` (*text*) This should document how the sample was prepared for storage, from one of these values:
    * cryopreservation in liquid nitrogen (dead tissue)
    * cryopreservation in dry ice (dead tissue)
    * cryopreservation of live cells in liquid nitrogen
    * cryopreservation, other
    * formalin fixed, unbuffered
    * formalin fixed, buffered
    * formalin fixed and paraffin embedded
    * fresh
  * `sampling to preparation interval` (*number*) This should list how long between the sample being taken and used in the experiment.
 Units should be specified, and be either 'minutes','hours','days','weeks' or 'years'.
  * `experimental protocol` (*protocol*) a description of the experiment protocol
  * `extraction protocol` (*protocol*) the protocol used to isolate the extract material